robertonsj/planner/README.md

 # Planner
-This web app aims to help users organize trips for work or leisure.
+This web application aims to help users organize trips for work or leisure.

 ## Requirements
 The user can create a trip with name, start and end date.